grokify/versionone-sdk-ruby/README.md

 2. Ability to query Assets transparently using Asset OID Tokens (e.g. `Story:1`) or Asset Numbers (e.g. `B-1`).
 3. Ability to update Assets using Ruby without needing to manually create XML.

+Note: This SDK doesn't currently support NTLM authentication used with on-premise VersionOne deployments.
+An approach for this is to use [`httpclient`](https://rubygems.org/gems/httpclient) and [`rubyntlm`](https://rubygems.org/gems/rubyntlm).

 ## Installation

 ### Via Bundler